indeedeng/iwf/CONTRIBUTING.md

 4. If you run into any issues with Search Attributes registration, use the below command to check the existing Search attributes:`tctl adm cl get-search-attributes`

+Then run the whole integ test suite against Cadence+Temporal service by this command:

+`make temporalIntegTests`

 ### Option 3: Run with your own Cadence service
 1. You can run a local Cadence server following the [instructions](https://github.com/uber/cadence/tree/master/docker)
 ```